vincentclaes/datajob/README.md

 #### Build and deploy a serverless data pipeline with no effort on AWS.

-- Deploy your code to a glue job.
+- Build and deploy your code to a glue job.
 - Package your project as a wheel and make it available for your glue jobs.
+This enables you to `import my_project` in your glue job.
 - Orchestrate your pipeline using stepfunctions as simple as `task1 >> [task2,task3] >> task4`

 > The main dependencies are [AWS CDK](https://github.com/aws/aws-cdk) and [Step Functions SDK for data science](https://github.com/aws/aws-step-functions-data-science-sdk-python) <br/>